 - 1 green onion (chopped)

 - 1 handful fresh cilantro (chopped)

 - Prepare a pot of boiling water.

 - Once boiling, add the noodles and cook according to the package instructions.

-- While the noodles are boiling mix together the soy, brown sugar, and sriracha to make the sauce.
+- While the noodles are boiling mix together the simple sauce ingredients in a medium bowl, which includes the soy sauce, brown sugar, and hot sauce.

 - In a large skillet melt the butter and add red pepper flakes.

-- Once the butter is melted add the egg and proceed to scramble.
+- Once the butter is melted add the eggs and proceed to scramble.

 - Remove from heat once egg is scrambled.

-- Remove noodles from the water, once they have finished cooking, and place in skillet with eggs.
+- Remove noodles from the water, once they have finished cooking, and place in the skillet with the cooked eggs.
 Add sauce and combine until noodles are well coated.

 - Choose at least one of the vegetables in the list, or all of them if desired.